-The topic of ecosystems and biodiversity covers physical quantitative and qualitative information about the main ecosystems, including the extent, characteristics and biological components (biodiversity) of these ecosystems.
+The topic of ecosystems and biodiversity covers physical quantitative and qualitative information about the main ecosystems, including the extent, characteristics, and biological components (biodiversity) of these ecosystems.
 The extent and conditions of the ecosystems determine their capacity to produce ecosystem services.
+Ecosystems and biodiversity can be considered as the life support system for our environment and our planet.